A lattice pairing-field approach to ultracold Fermi gases: Pairing-Field Formalism on the Lattice

 Here, $\mathbf{r}_i$ determines the position on the spatial lattice and the matrix $D'_\laplace$ represents a finite difference approximation of the continuum Laplace operator.
 One possible realization of $D'_\laplace$ in one spatial dimension with $\mathbf{r_j} = j a_x\hat{\mathbf{e}}_x$ is given by the central second-order difference:

 Here and in the following, we only present non-zero entries of matrices.
 Note that the entries in the top-right corner and the bottom-left corner result from the implementation of periodic boundary conditions.
+With our concrete choice for the discretization of the Laplace operator specified on the right-hand side of Eq.~\eqref{eq:LaplaceDefDisc}, the sums over spatial lattice sites in Eq.~\eqref{eq:HamiltonDefDisc} effectively reduce to a sum over all points and their nearest neighbors.
+However, because said choice for the discretization of the Laplace operator is not unique and may even be optimized such that the convergence towards the continuum limit is improved, we opt to keep the sums in Eq.~\eqref{eq:HamiltonDefDisc} in their general form.

+At this point, we would also like to mention that, for the specific discretization~\eqref{eq:LaplaceDefDisc} of the Laplace operator, the lattice Hamiltonian is identical to that of a Hubbard model, see, e.g., Refs.~\cite{PhysRevE.105.065302,doi:10.1146/annurev-conmatphys-090921-033948}.
+However, exploring this aspect is beyond the scope of the present work.

 Following the standard procedure for the derivation of a path-integral expression for the partition function by introducing coherent basis states and a discretization of the imaginary time interval $[0,\beta)$ into $N_\tau$ slices of length $a_\tau=\beta/N_{\tau}$ (see, e.g., Ref.~\cite{Negele:1988vy}), we arrive at the following lattice action: